 What is Additional Insured Status?

 Contracting work comes with risks.
-While your contracting work may often just involve you, your client and a bag full of tools, there are times when you may need to subcontract your work.
+While your contracting work may often only involve you, your client and a bag full of tools, there are times when you may need to subcontract your work.
 If you have various forms of liability insurance, you’ll be covered if you accidentally damage a client’s property or, worse comes to worst, your actions accidentally result in someone else’s injury.
 What about your subcontractor?
 This is an example of when your additional insured options will come in handy.

 Additional insured status is an endorsement placed on a pre-existing liability insurance policy, such as a General or Professional Liability Policy.
 It extends the reach of the endorsed policy to others who do not have the policy, but who may benefit from coverage.
 If you decide to do work with a subcontractor or another company, it may be in your best interest to have that company add you as an additional insured on their existing insurance policy.